-One year ago, after nearly a decade’s commitment to advancing the Universal Health Coverage (UHC) movement, the Rockefeller Foundation’s health team asked itself what it could do in the next 10 years to move closer to making “health for all” a reality.
+One year ago, after nearly a decade’s commitment to advancing the Universal Health Coverage (UHC) movement, The Rockefeller Foundation’s health team asked itself what it could do in the next 10 years to advance progress on SDG 3 and move closer to making “health for all” a reality.
 In pursuit of an answer, we spoke to experts around the globe, scanned recent and emerging research, workshopped hypotheses with health programs in various countries, and considered solutions proposed by innovators within and beyond the health sector.

 At the start, the horizon for an entry point seemed limitless.
 But the underpinnings of this initial research validated our commitment to seek a different perspective – that of the people living and working in the communities we hoped to reach through our efforts.